Singapore eCommerce Market Summary

 supports prompt delivery of international orders.

-Singapore’s consumers are driving steady e-commerce growth as physical retail continues to remain popular
+Singapore’s consumers are driving steady e-commerce & startups growth as physical retail continues to remain popular

 Live streaming becomes a hot discussion topic in Singapore and offers the chance